Shelby Logan Warne

 Shelby Logan Warne (formerly Adam Warne; born 30 August 1993) is a British music producer, audio engineer, multi-instrumentalist, songwriter, visual artist and video producer who is the lead vocalist and keyboard player of the alternative and progressive rock group, Kyros.

 Biography

 Warne was born in Carshalton in 1993 at St Helier Hospital and grew up in Wimbledon, London.
 She lived for three years in north London whilst undergoing an undergraduate course in BA Popular Music studies at Middlesex University between 2011 and 2014.
-Prior to this, Warne attended The BRIT School of Performing Arts and Technology under the Music strand and graduated with a BTEC Level 3 Extended Diploma in Music in 2011.
+Prior to this, Warne attended the BRIT School of Performing Arts and Technology under the Music strand and graduated with a BTEC Level 3 Extended Diploma in Music in 2011.
 She now lives in Hoxton, London and as of 2024, alongside multi-instrumentalist, musician and journalist Grace Hayhurst, Warne is the co-owner and managing director of Sensible Music Ltd in King's Cross, London, having taken over from founder and former owner, Jeff Allen.

 Raised by an English father and Thai mother, Warne is a native English speaker and fluent in the Thai language.

-Warne came out as a trans woman in 2021.
+Warne is a transgender woman.
+She publicly came out in 2021.